jmazo002/PokemonCardDetector/README.md

 Youtube Demo Link: https://www.youtube.com/watch?v=CmKXkBg8A2w&ab_channel=JustinMazon

 ## Project Description
+It's winter break, and I want to further expand my coding skills.
+I was thinking of selling my pokemon cards so why not build an app to help me?
-I love opening pokemon cards so what better to have a Pokemon Card Detector to check the price.
+I love opening pokemon cards so what better to have a dectector to check the price.

 The process started by collecting a large dataset of images of Pokemon cards (15,000+).
 I then used this dataset to determine every perceptual hash value of each image and save it into a .csv file.